-CLICK HERE to watch the official trailer for The Lone Ranger.
+CLICK HERE to watch the official trailer for Pacific Rim.

-Rated PG-13 for sequences of intense action and violence, and some suggestive material.
+Rated PG-13 for sequences of intense sci-fi action and violence throughout, and brief language.